pkic/pkimm/categories/policies-and-documentation/_index.md

 -	Certificate life-cycle operational requirements
 -	Facility management and operational controls
 -	Technical security controls
--	Certificate CRL and OCSP profiles
+-	Certificate, CRL, and OCSP profiles
 -	Compliance audit and other assessments
 -	Other business and legal matters